Are You Indecisive About Your Career?

 - What could I teach the world?
 Don’t underestimate yourself here; there is something you’re good at – that you’re currently rejecting.

-I currently have a folder of 150+ pages and growing, filled with brainstormed ideas from 2009-2013.
+I currently have a folder of 150+ pages and growing, filled with brainstormed ideas from the last five years.
 This is essentially what a playbook is.
 For me, it’s taking an idea at the height of its potential, and listing out actions in descending order until you can get to an action that you can complete today.

 It’s basically reverse engineering.
 Obviously it’s hard to start this if you have no idea what you want to do, which is why in that case I suggest you carry a notepad everywhere with you until then.